ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

    ```
    {: pre}

-1. [Determine the region and ID of the toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started&interface=api#viewing-toolchain-api) that you want to add the {{site.data.keyword.DRA_short}} tool integration to.
+1. [Determine the region and ID of the toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started&interface=api#viewing-toolchain-api) that you want to delete.
 1. Delete the pipeline.

    ```curl